josejuansanchez/NanoPlayBoard-Arduino-Library/README.md

-# Library for the Arduino Nano Playboard
+# Library for the Arduino Nano Play Board

-This library enables easy access to the sensors and actuators of the [Arduino Nano PlayBoard][1].
-The Arduino Nano PlayBoard is a board designed by [Antonio Morales][2] and it was designed for an introductory workshop about soldering organized by [HackLab Almería][3].
+This library enables easy access to the sensors and actuators of the [Arduino Nano Play Board][1].
+The [Arduino Nano Play Board][1] is a board designed by [Antonio Morales][2] and it was designed for an introductory workshop about soldering organized by [HackLab Almería][3].
 You can see the gallery of images [here][4].

 This board may be an **excellent educational resource** for those students who want **to learn basic electronic and programming**.